Netcracker/qubership-pipelines-declarative-executor/docs/pipelines.md

 ### "PYTHON_DOCKER_IMAGE" jobs

-Sample jobs are going to be implemented in [qubership-cli-command-samples](https://github.com/Netcracker/qubership-cli-command-samples) repo.
+Sample jobs are implemented in [qubership-pipelines-cli-command-samples](https://github.com/Netcracker/qubership-pipelines-cli-command-samples).

 Your created jobs should follow the same contract - take input parameters and files from context, implement ExecutionCommand interface, and store outputs according to context config.